 The COVID-19 vaccine that you have had has been shown to reduce the chance of you suffering from COVID-19 disease.
 Each vaccine has been tested in more than 20,000 people and many have also been used in many different countries.

-It may take few weeks for your body to build up protection.
+It may take a few weeks for your body to build up protection.
 Your body should respond more quickly (after a few days) after any additional doses.
 Like all medicines, no vaccine is completely effective, so you should continue to take recommended precautions to avoid infection.
 Some people may still get COVID-19 despite having a vaccination, but this should be less severe.

-What you can do after you’ve have had the vaccine
+What you can do after you’ve had the vaccine

 The vaccine cannot give you COVID-19 infection, and a full course will reduce your chance of becoming seriously ill.
 We don’t know how much it will reduce the risk of you passing on the virus.
 So it is important to continue to follow current national guidance.

 To protect yourself and your family, friends and colleagues, you must still:

 - open windows to let fresh air in